-What to serve with this Orange Salmon Recipe?
+What to serve with Salmon with Caper Sauce?

 You’re preparing a very easy salmon dinner recipe, so keep things simple.
 I served the salmon with steamed broccoli and pearl couscous.
 Garlic Butter Baked Potatoes would be divine, or even just a special tossed salad would make this a light meal.

 More Easy Oven Salmon Recipes

 If you’ve tried this or any other recipe on my website, please leave a star rating in the recipe card below.
 And write a review in the comment section.
 I always appreciate your feedback.

 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.

 - 2 Tablespoons extra-virgin olive oil plus more for the baking sheet